 by Russ and Tiña De Maris

-With RVers hopeful that spring and summer travel will get a green light – even if on a limited basis – their thoughts may have turned to getting the rig ready to roll.
+With RVers hopeful that spring and summer travel will get a green light – even if on a limited basis – their thoughts may have turned to getting the rig ready to roll and are planning their spring RV cleaning.
 Trouble is, not only do we like our RVs, sometimes rodents like our RVs too.
 Not surprisingly, we may find our prized motorhome or trailer has become the wintering grounds of the cagey mouse.
 And why not?
 Much warmer than being outside, certainly dry, and usually full of suitable food in the form of leftover breakfast cereal, rice, dry pet food, and potato chips.
 With easy access points for a mouse to move in, you may as well have put out the rodent equivalent of a welcome mat last fall.

 Popping open the fifth wheel door that withering smell of mouse residency wrinkles your nostrils.
 Or, maybe the mice have decided your hide-a-bed is an ideal place to “hole up.”
 The smell and physical damage of nesting mice is bad enough, but their “calling cards” can actually be deadly: Deer mice are known carriers of Hantavirus, an often deadly-for-humans airborne pathogen.
 All excellent reasons for keeping these critters outside your RV.